nMPyC/nmpyc/docs/source/examples.rst

 To show the different facets of nMPyC, we have tried to illustrate all possibilities the package has to offer with an example.

-Therefore, the chemical reactor is a nonlinear autonomous problem, the inverted pendulum is a linear quadratic problem, the heating pump is a nonlinear time-varying problem and the 2d investment problem is a discounted problem.
+Therefore, the chemical reactor is a nonlinear autonomous problem, the inverted pendulum is a linear quadratic problem, the heat pump is a nonlinear time-varying problem and the 2d investment problem is a discounted problem.

 .. toctree::